Lazarus Mokgosi

-Lazarus "Lazzy" Mokgosi is a South African politician who has been a Member of the North West Provincial Legislature since December 2022.
+Lazarus "Lazzy" Mokgosi (born 14 June 1970) is a South African politician who has been the eighth Premier of the North West since June 2024 and a Member of the North West Provincial Legislature since December 2022.
 He is a member of the African National Congress (ANC) and in August 2022 was elected to a four-year term as Deputy Provincial Chairperson of the party's North West branch.

 According to City Press, Mokgosi was elected to the party office on a slate of candidates aligned to Nono Maloyi, who was elected ANC Provincial Chairperson at the same party elective conference.
 Mokgosi won the position in a contest against Paul Sebegoe; he received 353 votes against Sebego's 311.
 He was sworn into the provincial legislature in December, reportedly after the ANC amended its party list to elevate him.
 He filled a casual vacancy arising from the resignation of Wendy Matsemela earlier that month.

+Mokgosi joined the Provincial Executive Council in July 2023, taking over as the MEC for Social Development from Boitumelo Moiloa.
+Following the 2024 general election, Mokgosi was promoted to premier, succeeding Bushy Maape.